ydahal1/ydahal1/ReadMe.md

 I know you are here for jokes, No worries !!
 Here are some new ones.
 Keep checking back for more laugh-out-loud jokes, brought to you by the dynamic duo of Chat GPT and GitHub Actions! __If they are not funny, blame OpenAI__

-Yesterday a clown held a door open for me.
-I thought it was a nice jester.
+What do you call a pig that knows karate?
+A pork chop!

 [
-Thu Oct 23 00:27:30 UTC 2025
+Fri Oct 24 00:25:00 UTC 2025
  ]